Transport in Pakistan: Taxis

 Another very common form of transport, seen mainly at hotels and airports, are yellow taxis.
 Drivers charge according to a meter located on the dashboard of the car, but fares can be negotiated if there is no meter.
 The cab drivers are reliable and will take passengers to any destination required.

 There are also numerous privately run services that use cars and minibuses of various types throughout Pakistan, providing a reliable and quick means of transport.
 Recently, the Radio Cab was introduced in Pakistan, which allows riders to call a toll-free number to get in touch with the closest taxi stand.
 This service is currently offered in Islamabad, Rawalpindi, Karachi, Peshawar and Lahore.
 Services for Hyderabad and Faisalabad are now being set up.
 Another local cab service was introduced in August, 2017 with the name iCAB, claiming to be the first cab service of the country with a centralized platform for all kinds of road transportation services, providing app-based services and getting stupendous response from the people of Pakistan.
 Launched from the capital territory, iCAB will expand its operations to overall 13 cities of the country.

+In 2025, the Government of Punjab launched the Green E-Taxi Scheme to provide electric vehicles for taxi drivers, aiming to reduce emissions and modernize urban transport.